-A hood in laboratories are an effective means of capturing flammable, irritant, corrosive, carcinogenic vapors, etc. to prevent personnel exposures and avoid their dissemination in the laboratory atmosphere.
-When the hatch is down, the cab is also a physical barrier that protects the operator from hazards such as splashes, aerosols, fires, and minor explosions.
+A laboratory campaign is an effective means of capturing flammable, irritating, corrosive, carcinogenic vapors, etc. to prevent personnel exposures and prevent their diffusion into the laboratory atmosphere.
+When the hatch is down, the cabin is also a physical barrier that protects the operator from hazards such as splashes, aerosols, fires and minor explosions.

-Fume hoods are a type of ventilation system with the primary function of protecting the user against exposure to chemical vapors, gases, dust, and aerosols.
-They function as physical barriers between reagents and the laboratory, offering protection against inhalations, spills of hazardous substances and fire.
+Smoke hoods are a type of ventilation system with the main function of protecting the user against exposure to chemical vapors, gases, dust and aerosols.
+They act as physical barriers between the reagents and the laboratory, providing protection against inhalation, spills of hazardous substances and fires.